Emily Blunt: 2011–2015: Rise to prominence and action-adventure roles

 In 2012, Blunt starred in the romantic comedy The Five-Year Engagement, directed by Nicholas Stoller and co-starring Jason Segel, in which she and Segel played a couple whose relationship becomes strained when their engagement is continually extended.
 The film earned positive reviews, with Elizabeth Weitzman of the New York Daily News remarking that "Blunt has never been more relaxed, and she and Segel have a believably warm chemistry."
 She then starred in Looper, a science fiction action film directed by Rian Johnson.
-Blunt played Sara, a tough farm woman and single mother, who aids and falls in love with a time-traveller.
-The film premiered at the 2012 Toronto International Film Festival, where it served as the opening film, and earned highly positive feedback.
-Todd McCarthy of The Hollywood Reporter credited Blunt for "effectively [revealing] Sara's tough and vulnerable sides."
+Blunt played Sara, a tough farm woman and single mother, who falls in love with a time-traveller.
+The film premiered and was the opening film at the 2012 Toronto International Film Festival, and earned highly positive feedback.
+Todd McCarthy of The Hollywood Reporter credited Blunt for "effectively [revealing] Sara's tough and vulnerable sides".
 Also that year, she starred in the comedy-drama Arthur Newman as the troubled Charlotte, who is trying to run away from her past.
-The film received generally mixed-to-negative reviews.
+The film received mixed-to-negative reviews.